pascallaliberte/sharpen.page/_i18n/en/_posts/2019-10-11-productize-consulting-call.md

 A value-ladder offers options to a visitor so that they can choose the level at which they can move forward for their problem.
 They pick the package that fits their point in their journey.

 * **Top package: an all-out custom engagement.** No fixed price, no fixed length.
 Contact us to start.
-* **Middle package: a one-off smaller engagement** Fixed price, fixed length.
+* **Middle package: a one-off smaller engagement.** Fixed price, fixed length.
 Apply here.
-* **Bottom package: a consulting call** Fixed price, fixed length.
+* **Bottom package: a consulting call.** Fixed price, fixed length.
 Tell us about your situation.
 * **Catching "I'll just do it myself" option:** Here's a free guide and here's a collection of articles so you can learn to do it on your own.

 In this case, the consulting call fits within competing options _that you offer_.
 They're already on _your site_, looking at _your_ material.